sandialabs/pecos/documentation/qc_tests.rst

 	>>> pm.check_increment([0.0001, None], min_failures=60)

-checks if value increments are less than 0.0001 for 60 consecutive time steps.
+checks if increments are less than 0.0001 for 60 consecutive time steps.

 .. doctest::

 	>>> pm.check_increment([-800, None], absolute_value=False)

-checks if value increments decrease by more than -800 in a single time step.
+checks if increments decrease by more than 800 in a single time step.

 Outlier test
 --------------------